ReniltoSilva/To-do-List-2.0/README.md

 - Fix some CSS issues
 - Add night mode button when it's on night mode
-- User to be able to change background etc
+- User will be able to change background
+- User will be able to change list color
+- etc